– at the intersection of spirituality, religion, and medical humanities –

 Chair and Founder, RHHR

-Adam is a Lecturer in Medical Humanities in the Institute for Medical Humanities and the Department of Theology & Religion at Durham University.
+Adam is an Assistant Professor of Medical Humanities in the Institute for Medical Humanities and the Department of Theology & Religion at Durham University where he is programme director for the MA in Medical Humanities.
 His research blends history, theology, psychology, and the social sciences to explore how individuals and collectives manage threats – social and sensory – to religious identity and mental stability.
 He is the author of Irenaeus, Joseph Smith, and God-Making Heresy (Fairleigh Dickinson University Press, 2015) and Hans Mol and the Sociology of Religion (Routledge, 2017) as well as numerous articles on anomalous spiritual experiences, social conflict, and minority religious communities.
 From 2016 to 2020, Adam was a core member of the award-winning project, Hearing the Voice, the largest ever research study of auditory verbal hallucinations and other voice-hearing experiences.
 His research into those who hear spiritually-significant voices has been featured in Slate, Forbes, BBC Science Focus, and news outlets in over 30 countries.
+In 2025, Powell co-edited Religion, Theology, and Stranger Things (Fortress) as well as The Routledge Handbook of Spirituality, Religion, and the Medical Humanities.

-Kristy is an Assistant Professor of Religion, Science, and Health in the Religious Studies and Classics Department at the University of Arizona where she leads its program in Religious Studies for Health Professionals and is co-director of the Institute for the Study of Religion and Culture.
+Kristy is an Associate Professor of Religion, Science, and Health in the Religious Studies and Classics Department at the University of Arizona where she leads its program in Religious Studies for Health Professionals and is co-director of the Institute for the Study of Religion and Culture.
 In 2021-2022, she was awarded the inaugural Dorrance Dean’s Award for Research and Entrepreneurialism for her project to develop “Health Humanities Training in Religion and Culture” for medical and nursing students in the U.S..

 Kristy’s research and teaching specializes in the interactions of religions, science, and health in U.S. history as well as the intersections of U.S. religions and sexuality, with a focus on sexual health education.
 Her book, Teaching Moral Sex: A History of Religion and Sex Education in the United States, was named one of Oxford University Presses “Most Read in Religion” for 2021.
 It argues that liberal religions—primarily Protestant—laid historical foundations for both the conservative and liberal sides of contemporary controversies between abstinence-only and comprehensive sexuality education.
 She has published essays based on her book in Aeon and The Immanent Frame and has been featured on podcasts The Revealer and Straight White American Jesus.

 Slominski previously served on the Board of Directors for the American Academy of Religion (AAR).
 She is currently a co-chair of the AAR’s Religions, Medicines, and Healing unit, and a member on the Academic Labor and Contingent Faculty Committee.
 Slominski received her MA and PhD in Religious Studies from the University of California, Santa Barbara and her BA in Religious Studies from Michigan State University.
+In 2025, Slominski co-edited The Routledge Handbook of Spirituality, Religion, and the Medical Humanities.

 Jonathan is a Research Fellow in Biblical and Early Christian Studies at Australian Catholic University in Melbourne.